 On 24 December 2020, the agreement for a new partnership between the United Kingdom (UK) and the European Union (EU) was announced.
 The text of the deal is available to everyone, but the 1,246 page document does not make for light reading.
-Brexitloket has prepared this article to explain the 7 facts you absolutely need to know about the agreement.
+In this article you find 7 facts about the agreement that you absolutely need to know.

 The deal includes agreements on technical barriers to trade (TBT) and the relaxation of procedures on product safety and market compliance.
 However, there is no mutual recognition of certificates for industrial products.
 This means that products for which a certificate is required can only be placed on the market in the EU with a certificate issued by an EU-notified body.
 A certificate issued by a UK-based notified body is not valid.
 If products already have a UK notified body certificate, that was issued before 1 January 2021, an EU notified body can take this into account when assessing an application for a valid EU certificate.